Abhinav-26/Machine-Learning-Minor-Projects/README.md

 # Machine-Learning-Minor-Projects
-In this repository you can get some minor projects in the Machine Learning domain to learn and practise and increase your Skills
+In this repository you can get some minor projects in the Machine Learning domain to learn and practise and increase your Skills.
+Also I will share my own projects which I did during some Internship which I did in the field of Machine Learning/ Deep Learning.

 # Verzeo Internship
 In this Directory you can see my project which I got during my Machine Learning Internship at Verzeo